It’s easy for beginner designers to

 Spacing in graphic design refers to the arrangement of

-more visually appealing and easier for viewers to comprehend.
-It
+designs more visually appealing and easier for viewers to

-left, all the margins are identical.
-On the right, the margins
+the left, all the margins are identical.
+On the right, the

-are proportional to how related elements are.
-For example, the
+margins are proportional to how related elements are.
+For

-fields of the forms are closer together than the elements
+example, the fields of the forms are closer together than

-is why in the past only “luxury magazines” could afford those
+This is why in the past only “luxury magazines” could afford

-beautiful margins and airy layouts.
-Nowadays, white space is
+those beautiful margins and airy layouts.
+Nowadays, white

 The space must flow

-unity to your work.
-It ensures a coherent look across all the
+and unity to your work.
+It ensures a coherent look across

-components of your design.
-This is because irregular gaps draw
+all the components of your design.
+This is because irregular

-the viewer’s attention away from the main focus, which is
+gaps draw the viewer’s attention away from the main focus,

-objects, you allow the content to communicate without
+between all objects, you allow the content to communicate

 Centering in a box

-inside a box.
-In this case, leave at least half its shortest
+example) inside a box.
+In this case, leave at least half its

-dimension as a minimum margin.
-E.g., if the image is wide, use
+shortest dimension as a minimum margin.
+E.g., if the image

-left, all the margins are identical.
-On the right, the margins
+the left, all the margins are identical.
+On the right, the

-are proportional to how related elements are.
-For example, the
+margins are proportional to how related elements are.
+For

-fields of the forms are closer together than the elements
+example, the fields of the forms are closer together than

 Vertically centering